jcoglan/svn2git/README.markdown

 ------------

 Make sure you have git, git-svn, and ruby installed.  svn2git is a ruby wrapper around git's native SVN support through git-svn.
-It is possible to have git installed without git-svn installed, so please do verify that you can run "$ git svn" successfully.
+It is possible to have git installed without git-svn installed, so please do verify that you can run `$ git svn` successfully.
 For a Debian-based system, the installation of the prerequisites would like like:

     $ sudo apt-get install git-core git-svn ruby rubygems